 The underground part of the trip is always a temporal curiousity for me; a journey back in time, one that goes back in my memory further than simply hitch-hiking in the 1980s, it goes back past my birth.
 An old landscape opens up every time we do the trip.
-Out of the car and on the scabbed tarmac at Epping with South Weald at our shoulder is where the journey really becomes part of the destination for me, a weird junction for the generations, layers of development over my own human archaeology, the horizons of different personal pastscapes.
-The past and the instant start to touch and gradually wind around each other along the tracks and through the tunnels.
-And so it begins, the places on the tube like a poem, a litany like some personal shipping forecast where I understand the places and where they fit into a map.
-It’s a route that goes not just along but backwards in time right back to the beginnings of the known family history around, back around Broad Street, Bow, Stratford, Spitalfields and Hoxton.
+Out of the car and on the scabbed tarmac at Epping with South Weald at our shoulder is where the journey really becomes part of the destination for me, a weird junction for the generations, layers of development over my own human archaeology, the horizons of different personal past-scapes.
+Where then and the instant of now start to touch and gradually wind around each other along the tracks and through the tunnels.
+And so it begins, the places on the tube a poem, a litany like some personal shipping forecast where I understand the places and where they fit into a map.
+It’s a route that goes not just along but backwards in time right back to the beginnings of the known family history around, back around Broad Street, Bow, Bishopgate, Stratford, Spitalfields, Mile End, and Hoxton.
 A time map that marks the ebb and flow of the strands of a family in and out of London, backwards and forwards to Essex and on to East Anglia for over 300 years.
 And so I go back to where we begin, I am there with them.
 The wheels of the tube softly ticking-tacking through Theydon Bois, Debden, Loughton, Buckhurst Hill and Woodford…

 The train slides on through snatches of fields between back-to-backs, odd towers, the blank metal shuttering of industrial units, powerlines and substations, distribution centres, warehouses and services blur in the rain.
 The spleen and organs feeding the heart.
 Lights on in bathrooms and bedrooms, South Woodford, Snaresbrook, Leytonstone and Leyton…

 They’d been bombed out of a house not far from the Leyton High Road, It sat anonymously half way along Carnarvon Road.
 The family had lived there since the turn of the century, part of the nation of renters feeding the late Victorian capitalists.
 It was a small terrace that could be anywhere, standard issue worker’s house, minimum space, no bathroom, outside toilet, the usual fare.
 Originally it was shared by my Grandparents Albert and Florence and their respective brother and sister Samuel and Elizabeth.
 They lived together, Brother and brother marrying sister and sister until eventually children arrived and Sam and Bet moved two doors away.
-I’ve visited the house like a Streetview ghost turning mid-road nine feet up in the air, looked at the oddly filled gap, an awkward post-war build that replaced the dense sawtooth terraces.
+I’ve visited the house like a Streetview ghost turning mid-road nine feet up in the air, looked at the oddly filled gap opposite; an awkward post-war build that replaced the dense sawtooth terraces.
 This had taken the direct impact of a bomb, the blast the same one that blew the windows out of their house, collapsed the ceilings and made the house a ruin.
 My grandfather, a turner by trade, suddenly thrust into a different life on retirement as a a Fire-watcher.
 He gazed out over the docks as they burned, and at his back their home was damaged to the point of no return.

 My mum told me stories about living with them at the start of the war while my dad was sent to France.
 They survived because they had a Morrison shelter; a metal frame stuck under the kitchen table to crawl under when the bombers came and tried to ruin the East End, subdue and then entice the working classes into a fascist revolt.
-My mum, then pregnant with my eldest brother crouched under the shelter as the bombs fell.
+My mum, then pregnant with my eldest brother crouched under the Morrison as the bombs fell.
 What chance did the Luftwaffe have with their solemnly fashioned rigidity, she told me how they had laughed partly in terror at the sight of the housecoat and nightie clad arses sticking out in all directions in the scramble to get under cover, how she’d cycled back from her duty as a midwife in Walthamstow as bits of shrapnel fizzed down around her, scared out of her wits.

-Albert, my Grandfather started work quite young too.
-He worked in Hackney Wick for British Xylonite; A proto-plastic, the British trade name for celluloid.
+Albert, my Grandfather started work quite young.
+He worked in Hackney Wick for British Xylonite, which was a proto-plastic – the British trade name for celluloid.
 Coal-gas production and the chemical byproducts from it formed the basis of a burgeoning industry.
 Xylonite helped keep the family afloat.
 When it became clear that it is an unstable explosive and wasn’t safe, the factory moved to fresh prime land away from the dense housing of Homerton and Hackney to leafier Hale End on edge of the Waltham forest and then expanded building a plant in Suffolk.
 Albert and Flo moved with it to Leyton, pulled further out away from the London they’d grown up in.
 He is listed as a Xylonite Turner; I suspect he may have made the forms that made the tooling that made the combs, brush handles, grips and clasps, the mirror backs and powder compacts, pots and tubs in that world of tortoise shell, cream and muted greens.
-It’s easy for us to take plastics for granted, it’s not the stuff of dreams, but then it was new and as it grew as an industry British Xylonite became Halex and diversified into Ping-Pong balls, dart flights and Table-tennis paddles, toys and games followed.
+It’s easy for us to take plastics for granted, it’s not the stuff of dreams, but then it was, and as it grew as an industry British Xylonite became Halex and diversified into Ping-Pong balls, dart flights and Table-tennis paddles, toys and games followed.
 The company was bought and rebought again and again until it was transformed out of existence.
-Albert would have retired before it became Palitoy and started making Action Man, What remains of the Hale End plant is buried under another faceless Tesco, the only reminder a small plaque to remember the war dead who worked there.
+Albert would have retired before it became Palitoy and started making Action Man.
+What remains of the Hale End plant is buried under another faceless Tesco, the only reminder a small plaque to remember the war dead who worked there.

 Past Leyton and along the line the city’s density increases, the height greater the terraces struck up by tower blocks, the spread more intricate, tunnels yawn and snap shut over the train and Stratford appears.
 Another link.
 This time my great-grandfather in the time drifts.
-Henry was born in Shoreditch Le Bow.
+Henry was born in Shoreditch-Le-Bow.
 The Parish of St Leonards.
 He grew up in Snowden Place in the 1850s, then moved to St John’s place not far from the bridge of Bow itself.
 They moved to Triangle Road in Hackney.
 None of the streets exist anymore.
-The Giggins were not war away in Tower Hamlets.
+The Giggins were not far away in Tower Hamlets.
 And so it ends we exit through tiled tubes checked into the city of dreams to meet the more recent additions to the line, spread as they are back into London, carving a life in the same streets.